scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 For instruction
 ^^^^^^^^^^^^^^^

 We are entering an era where experimental philosophers want to take serious courses in computationally demanding statistics, sociologists have a need for best-of-breed text analysis, and psychologists wish to pick up scalable machine learning techniques.
 These students are often willing to work hard, and might sign up for the university courses meant to provide these skills.
 But while the group that the course was originally designed for (e.g., statistics or computer science students) have a set of *assumed* skills that are necessary to succeed in the class, these skills aren’t taught *anywhere* in the curriculum.
 After some struggle, students with divergent backgrounds often drop these classes with the sense that they simply can’t obtain these skills.
+Alternatively, instructors may spend a large amount of time addressing installation and setup issues – taking time away from higher value instruction.
 This is not an equitable situation.

 Given current standards for university courses, it’s difficult to write instructions that would work for any potential student.
 As mentioned above, students come to a course with many possible environments (i.e., on their laptop or a server).
 But if a standardized environment is provided, this task becomes much simpler.
 Written instructions need fewer special cases, and illustrations can be essentially pixel-identical to what students should be seeing on their screen.